DonghyunAhn/development-measure/README.md

 ---

+## Hardware

+### GPU specification

+The code has been tested on four NVIDIA TITAN Xp GPUs

+---

 Refer to ```README.md``` in Stage1,2,3 directories to get started.
 Dataset in ```data``` directory is sampled example from the original dataset.
 The code is implemented according to its format, so use them just for the reference.

 Contributor : TA, EL